 Peter’s eyes widened as her implication hit home.
-Then he grinned.
-“Enough to turn you into Bruce fucking Lee.”
+“Enough to turn you into Bruce Fucking Lee.”

 “Good.”
-Her gaze dropped to the floor and she studied the hardwood.
+Her gaze dropped and she studied the hardwood.
 “I’ve got something else in mind as well.”

 “Yeah?”
 Peter was curious; his voice lilted upward.

 “Yeah.”
 She met his eyes.
 “But we’ll see.
 Blake may or may not go for it.
 We’ll play it by ear.”

 “You’re the boss.”
 Peter shrugged.
 “I’m just the gear guy.”

 “Reductive,” Eun said, “but accurate.
 In this context, anyway.”